Chart Color Schemes

 The latest Census data sees South Arm placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

 South Arm's population showed lower cultural diversity, with 89.3% born in Australia, 93.7% being citizens, and 97.8% speaking English only at home.
-Christianity was the dominant religion, comprising 35.9%.
+Christianity was the predominant religion, comprising 35.9%.
 Buddhism, however, was slightly overrepresented at 0.8%, compared to Greater Hobart's 1.0%.

-The top ancestry groups were English (36.0%), Australian (30.0%), and Irish (9.1%).
-Notably, Dutch ancestry was higher in South Arm at 1.7% versus the regional average of 1.3%.
-Scottish ancestry also showed a slight increase at 8.4%, compared to 7.3% regionally.
-There was no significant difference in Australian Aboriginal representation, which stood at 2.8% in both areas.
+The top three ancestral groups were English (36.0%), Australian (30.0%), and Irish (9.1%).
+Notably, Dutch ancestry was overrepresented at 1.7% versus the regional average of 1.3%, Scottish at 8.4% compared to 7.3%, and Australian Aboriginal remained consistent at 2.8%.

 Frequently Asked Questions - Diversity